Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures: Results

 \subsection{Coherent \Bone enhancement}

 In this section we investigate the detuning dependence of the \Bone field enhancement by the dielectric resonator, by measuring the Rabi frequencies for various resonator frequency detunings relative to the \nv and MW source frequency.
 We therefore fix the MW source to 2.967~GHz and the \Bzero field to $\approx 5$~mT such that the \nv transitions are in resonance with the driving field, and sweep the resonator frequency through various predetermined detuning frequencies using the 785~nm laser.
 This method ensures that frequency dependent interferences in the cables do not lead to a variation in the MW power arriving at the dielectric resonator.
-The measurement results in a chevron-like pattern of Rabi oscillations which we plot in Fig.~\ref{fig:detuning_chevron}a.
-We extract the resulting Rabi oscillation frequencies $\Omega_{\rm R}$ and plot them as a function of resonator detuning $\Delta$ in Fig.~\ref{fig:detuning_chevron}b.
+The measurement results in a chevron-like pattern of Rabi oscillations which we plot in Fig.~\ref{fig:detuning_chevron}(a).
+We extract the resulting Rabi oscillation frequencies $\Omega_{\rm R}$ and plot them as a function of resonator detuning $\Delta$ in Fig.~\ref{fig:detuning_chevron}(b).
 The red line is a Lorentzian fit to the data.

-The loaded quality factor $Q_{\rm L}$ of the resonator is calculated from this measurement by extracting the linewidth of $\Omega^{2}_{\rm R}$, which is proportional to power.
-This linewidth corresponds to a 3~dB drop in microwave power.
-We extract a $Q_{\rm L}$ of $190.7 \pm 4.2$, similar to the loaded quality factor of the resonance shown in Fig.~\ref{fig:sample_setup_diagram}c, measured using the VNA.
-On resonance, we observe a coherent enhancement of the ODMR signal that is $7.1 \times$ larger compared to the off-resonant case, higher than the incoherent enhancement value shown in Fig.~\ref{fig:sample_setup_diagram}e.
+The linewidth fit of $\Omega^{2}_{\rm R}$ is found to be 15.6 MHz and corresponds to the FWHM linewidth for a 3~dB drop in microwave power.
+This linewidth is a result of the convolved linewidths of the resonator and that of the ensemble broadened spin resonance.
+The spin resonance linewidth can be approximated as $7.1\pm1.7$ MHz using the average ODMR linewidth of the detuned ODMR resonance ($B_{0}\approx$~3 mT) from Fig.~\ref{fig:sample_setup_diagram}(d).
+The bare resonator linewidth is thus simply calculated as the difference $8.5\pm1.7$ MHz, corresponding to a $Q_{L} = 351^{+86}_{-58}$.
+This is in good agreement with the resonator linewidth and quality factor measured by the VNA, shown in Fig.~\ref{fig:sample_setup_diagram}(c).

+On resonance, we observe a coherent enhancement factor of 7.1 for the ODMR signal, higher than the incoherent enhancement shown in Fig.~\ref{fig:sample_setup_diagram}(d).
 This is due to the fact that $\Omega_{\rm R}$ provides an accurate, direct measurement of $B_1$, while the enhancement of the incoherent ODMR signal is an indirect measurement of a spin ensemble in a mixed state and subject to saturation effects.